dineshann/dineshann/README.md

 Hey there! 👋 I'm a founder for [amortree Tech Pvt.
 Ltd.](https://amortree.com/) and UI/UX Designer & Front-End Developer from Bangalore, India.<br>With experience in HTML5, CSS, Sass, and jQuery, I love bringing ideas to life with clean, user-friendly designs.
 I started out as a Web Designer and have worked on all kinds of cool projects since.
 Now, as a Front-End Developer, I’m passionate about coding up new experiences and always looking for ways to make the web more exciting.<br><br>Let’s build something awesome together! 🚀

-# Amortree Tech
+# amortree Tech

-Welcome to **Amortree Tech**’s official repository!
+Welcome to **amortree Tech**!
 We are a technology-driven company providing innovative solutions to businesses looking to grow and thrive in today’s fast-paced digital landscape.
 Our expertise lies in web development, mobile applications, digital marketing, and cloud solutions, aimed at empowering businesses with cutting-edge technology.

-## About Amortree Tech
+## About amortree Tech

-At Amortree Tech, we believe in crafting tailor-made solutions that fit your business needs.
+At amortree Tech, we believe in crafting tailor-made solutions that fit your business needs.
 Our team of experts collaborates closely with clients to deliver custom software, scalable applications, and digital strategies that drive success.

-### Key Services:
+### amortree Tech Key Services:
 - **Web Development**: Responsive, SEO-friendly, and high-performance websites.
 - **Mobile Applications**: Scalable mobile solutions for iOS and Android.
 - **Digital Marketing**: SEO, SMM, and PPC to enhance your brand's visibility.
 - **Cloud Solutions**: Robust, secure, and scalable cloud-based services.

-For more details about our services, please visit our website: [Amortree Tech](https://amortree.com/)
+For more details about our services, please visit our website: [amortree Tech](https://amortree.com/)

-## Social Media
+## amortree Tech 🌐 Social Media

 Follow us on our social media platforms to stay updated with our latest news, projects, and updates: